 I'm over 50.
 Should I have any special dental health concerns?

 The good news is that more and more people are keeping their teeth as they grow older.
-The most important thing is to keep visiting your dentist at the interval he recommends for your particular situation.
+The most important thing is to keep visiting your dentist at the interval that they recommend for your particular situation.
 If your health or medication situation changes, advise your dentist right away.
 It could have an impact on how your dental treatment proceeds.

 Dental decay remains a problem for the mature adult.
 Be sure to brush twice a day, especially after meals, and pay particular attention to the gum line.
 Flossing, of course, remains vital.
 As we age, dry mouth can become a problem.
 Talk to your dentist about ways to stimulate the flow of saliva.
 In addition to your fluoride toothpaste, your dentist may be able to recommend special toothpaste for sensitive areas in your mouth.